afs-training/practice-javaoo-step-by-step-v3-starter/src/test/java/ooss/step6/README.md

     >It is not one of us.

 # step6
-- When a student is assigned as leader, the teacher of this class will say:
+- When a student is assigned as leader, the teacher of this class is attached to the class , the teacher  will say:
    > I am Jerry, teacher of Class 2.
 I know Tom become Leader.

-- When a student is assigned as leader, other students in this class will say:
+- When a student is assigned as leader,other student in this class is attached to the class,  other students  will say:
    > I am Bob, student of Class 2.
 I know Tom become Leader.